FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-03-16-Chlorophyll-Protocol.md

 **Measure the Absorbance**
     1.Open the Gen5 software on your computer.

     2.Once Gen5 opens on the computer you can select the pre-made protocol from the drop down menu.

     4.The plate loader should automatically open.Once the software is open on the computer.

     5.Place the 96 quart plate in the plate reader.
-    5.To measure Absorbance, select the pre-made 'Chlorophyll Protocol' option and press the green start protocol button and allow to run through the 630,663 and 750nm.
+To measure Absorbance, select the pre-made 'Chlorophyll Protocol' option and press the green start protocol button and allow to run through the 630,663 and 750nm.

     6.Export the raw GEN5 software data file and a CSV to the Desktop in a designated folder.

 **Calculating Chlorophyll Concentration**